Blessings (novel): Reception

 Blessings was positively received, including public recommendation from Zadie Smith.
 In The New York Times, Joshua Barone praised the novel's prose, describing it as "revelatory yet unresolved, simple yet polyphonic, hopeful yet full of heartbreak."
 A five-star review in The Telegraph called it "a smart literary attack on Nigeria's anti-gay laws."
 The Observer described the novel as a "poignant tale of a talented and sensitive Nigerian boy, Obiefuna, who is caught by his conservative father in a clinch with another young man", ultimately deeming it "an emotive, affecting debut".
 Buzz Magazine called it "a profound exploration of identity and acceptance."
 The Sunday Times called it "a moving debut about love and loneliness."

 In a slightly less enthusiastic review, The Times Literary Supplement praised the book's "remarkably well-executed scenes", while saying it expected "a more compelling portrayal of the city and people of Port Harcourt".

-Blessings was longlisted for the 2024 Wilbur Smith Adventure Writing Prize.
+Blessings was shortlisted for the 2024 Wilbur Smith Adventure Writing Prize.
 The book landed among Esquires list of recommended books of 2024.
 USA Today named it among the year's "best books by Black authors".